ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 ## Installation kKg on Ubuntu OS

 ### Installation Method (1)
 If you plan to replace default Myanmar keyboard layout with kKg.
-It's mean you can see only kKg keyboard in your Text Entry Settings.
+It's mean you can see only kKg keyboard layout with the default name "Burmese" in your Text Entry Settings.
 Note: You can return back to default Myanmar keyboard when you need.

  1. First move to xkb/symbols directory: